Picovoice/eagle/demo/c/README.md

 - The demo requires [CMake](https://cmake.org/) version 3.4 or higher.
 - **For Windows Only**: [MinGW](https://www.mingw-w64.org/) is required to build the demo.

+## Overview

+Eagle consists of two distinct steps: Profiling and Recognition.
+In the Profiling step, Eagle analyzes a series of utterances from a particular speaker to learn their unique voiceprint.
+This step results in a `Profile` object, which can be stored and utilized during inference.
+During the Recognition step, Eagle compares the incoming frames of audio to the voiceprints of all enrolled speakers in real-time to determine the similarity between them.

 # Microphone Demo

 The microphone demo records audio input from a connected microphone.
-If a speaker profile isn't provided to the demo, it performs an enrollment step to create a new speaker profile.
-Once this is complete, it proceeds to a recognition step to identify the speaker.
+It has two modes, `enroll` and `test`, which can be selected based on the input arguments.

 **Note**: the following commands are run from the root of the repo.